 - 752. Fraudulent conduct as used in § 63(12) includes acts that have the "capacity or tendency to deceive, or create[] an atmosphere conducive to fraud."
 People v.
 Applied Card Sys., Inc., 27 A.D.3d 104, 107 (3d Dep't 2005), aff'd on other grounds, 11 N.Y.3d 105 (2008); see also People v.
 Northern Leasing Systems, Inc., 193 A.D.3d 67, 73 (1st Dep't 2021).
 The terms "fraud" and "fraudulent" are "given a wide meaning so as to embrace all deceitful practices contrary to the plain rules of common honesty, including all acts, even though not originating in any actual evil design to perpetrate fraud or injury upon others, which do tend to deceive or mislead."
 People ex rel.
 Cuomo v.
 Greenberg, 95 A.D.3d 474, 483 (1st Dep't 2012). - 753.
 Persistent fraud or illegality under Executive Law § 63(12) is broadly defined to include continuance or carrying on of any fraudulent or illegal act or conduct. - 754.
-Repeated fraud or illegality under Executive Law § 63(12) includes "repetition of any separate and distinct fraudulent or illegal act, or conduct which affects more than one person." - The properties of the process of the conduct was directed toward presenting misleading statements to others-including lenders, insurance companies, and governmental entities.
+Repeated fraud or illegality under Executive Law § 63(12) includes "repetition of any separate and distinct fraudulent or illegal act, or conduct which affects more than one person." - 755.
+Defendants' acts and practices alleged herein constitute conduct proscribed by Executive Law § 63(12) in that Defendants engaged in persistent and repeated fraudulent acts.
+As set forth in the allegations above, Defendants made or caused to be made misrepresentations, false or misleading statements, and statements that were misleading by omission, concealment, or suppression of information.
+All of this conduct, moreover, occurred in an atmosphere conducive to fraud-in which the goal of increasing Mr. Trump's reported net worth on the Statements was well known and carried out by his agents and subordinates.
+Further, all of that conduct was directed toward presenting misleading statements to others-including lenders, insurance companies, and governmental entities.